hanaaden/JS-Tutorial/Chapter3 - Arrays & Objects/readme.md

 a=[1,2,3 and b= [1,2,3]
 so if we do a===b means it will give you false means its not equal cuz its not about the value

+this happens because object references are compared, and not their actual content.

+When you try to access a value out of the index range, you get undefined as the return value

+JavaScript arrays are not fixed in size.
+They can grow and shrink according to their content

+## the spread operator and rest parameters

+The spread operator and the rest parameter have similar syntax (...) but they perform fundamentally different operations.